 Now, let’s have a look at the model answer.

 I remember that we, as students, had to maintain an extremely tight schedule and we took 6 classes every day.
 I was always a sports enthusiast but I never liked music classes.
 It never attracted me at all.
 But I was bound to take this class and attend the class which seemed pretty annoying to me.
-If I didn’t attend the class, I was punished.
+If we didn’t attend the class, we were punished.

 Frankly speaking, I often violated the rule by trying to skip this class and I was quite successful to do so.
-One day, I got caught by the guards and taken to the Headmaster of my school.
+One day, the guards caught me and took me to the Headmaster of my school.
 He rebuked me and gave me a long lecture on the benefits of listening to music.
 But, I still couldn’t find any sort of interest in it.

 Maintaining discipline was not a problem for me.
 But unfortunately music class failed to create any sort of impression in my mind.
-I like music now, but it was not the fact in my school life.
-That time I was more active in power sports and gaming that no other co-curricular activity could make any impression on me.
+I like music now, but it was not a fact in my school life.
+At that time I was more active in power sports and gaming that no other co-curricular activity could make any impression on me.
 Furthermore, I didn’t like my music teacher and the way he conducted the class.
 He was pretty boring to me.
 He also used to rebuke us without reason.
-His music voice was more boring to me and my friends.
-For all these reasons, I didn’t like the rule of attending the music class every day.
-(473 words)
+His musical voice was more boring to me and my friends.
+For all these reasons, I didn’t like the rule of attending music class every day.